 Who must do what next?
 And who has done what so far?
 A project plan or spreadsheet may list “resources” or owners.
 But when your M&A processes are managed in files on collaboration servers, the practical reality is that detailed accountability information is not available.

 By contrast, in M&A Tools, everything that is actionable has an explicit owner.
 Every action or input in the system, whether by the owner or not, is automatically logged or associated with the user.

 In other words, who must do what next, and who has done what so far, are automatically presented and captured by M&A Tools.
-This means, that contributors with pending actions can be alerted automatically, and see them on their personal dashboards.
+This means that contributors with pending actions can be alerted automatically, and see them on their personal dashboards.
 It also means that those with oversight responsibilities can see which items have been completed, which require action, and by whom.

 6. Automated Access Control

 In other words, with file and file-sharing based approaches, the access control issue often is not so much resolved as avoided.
 The problem is replaced by another problem (see also below).

 This M&A-specialized Access Control Framework better protects sensitive data from human error, greatly simplifies access administration, and allows many, many more potential contributors to be M&A Tools users – without sacrificing control or security.

 In a file-based approach, it is normally not practical for the buyer to provide e.g. SharePoint accounts to external users such as consultants, the seller’s attorneys, or acquired employees before Day 1.